 3. "Fix the availability data collection and reporting challenges prior to releasing a new report on broadband mapping.
 Our data science team has reviewed the draft report from the FCC and compared it to our latest usage data.
 We found that the increase in access reported in that draft document has not translated into broadband usage growth, especially in rural areas.
 This demonstrates the need to make significant adjustments to methodology prior to release."

 The report Microsoft is referencing is the Sec.
-706 report on whether advanced communications is being deployed in a reasonable and timely fashion, based on who can currently get broadband, which the FCC said is about 92% of the country and Microsoft maintains isn't even close to that.
+706 report on whether advanced communications is being deployed in a reasonable and timely fashion, based on who can currently get broadband, which the FCC says is about 92% of the country and Microsoft maintains isn't even close to that.

 The FCC has already had issues with the report, issuing a draft with some inflated carrier-provided coverage data.